The importance of sugar in ice cream

 Sugars are mostly solids.
 And solids will obviously add body to ice cream.
 This body gives ice cream a firmness which resists the spoon and the tongue.
 Ice creams with lots of body start to get a bit chewy, which may or may not be desirable!

 Solids also help reduce ice crystal size by absorbing water in the mixture, so it can't move about freely to join and grow existing ice crystals.
-So by increasing the levels of sugar in our mixes we can also control coarseness in our ice creams
+So by increasing the levels of sugar in our mixes we can also control icy coarseness in our ice creams

 Sugar adds Softness